rfratto/cortex/docs/arguments.md

 - `-ingester.join-incremental-transfer`

+  Enables incremental transfer of chunks when joining the ring.
+When enabled, a joining ingester will insert its tokens into the ring one at a time.
+For each token that is inserted, the ingester will request chunks from its peers.
+  The mechanism used to determine what chunks an ingester requests is based on the inserted token and its position in the ring.

-  Enables incrementally requesting chunks the joining ingester should own by token.
-When enabled, the hand-over process is disabled and ingesters move out of PENDING state immediately.
+  When this flag is enabled, the hand-over process is disabled and the ingester.join-after flag is ignored.

 - `-ingester.leave-incremental-transfer`

-  Enables incrementally sending chunks the leaving ingester owns to the ingester that will start receiving write traffic.
-When enabled, takes precedence over chunk flushing and disables handoff.
-Chunk flushes will still occur if the transfer did not fully complete.
+  Enables incremental transfer of chunks when leaving the ring.
+When enabled, a leaving ingester will remove its tokens from the ring one at a time.
+For each token that is removed, the ingester will send chunks to its peers.
+The mechanism used to determine what chunks an ingester sends is based on the leaving token and its position in the ring.

+  When this flag is enabled, the hand-over process is disabled.
+Flushing chunks will still occur to flush any data that could not be transferred.

 - `-ingester.normalise-tokens`